CSUN

 NVDA Training material

 We have a suite of training material available for NVDA: Basic Training for NVDA.
 The main training module for NVDA and the one we recommend most users start with.
 It covers concepts from getting started up to browsing the web and using object navigation.
-Available in Electronic Text, Human-read, MP3 Daisy audio and physical, UEB Braille.
+Basic Training for NVDA was recently updated in 2024.
+It is available in Electronic Text, Human-read, MP3 Daisy audio and physical, UEB Braille.

 From “Basic Training for NVDA”, the user can expect to learn: